Olympic Village: History

 The accommodation provided for the 1932 Summer Games in Los Angeles is considered to be the first official modern Olympic Village, with a capacity of 2,000 people and located to the west of the city.
 Consisting of a group of buildings with rooms to lodge athletes (men only), as well as providing a place to eat and train, it serves as the model for today's Olympic Villages.
 It also provided certain community services for the first time, including a hospital, a fire station, and a post office.

 Following the 1932 Games, a Village would be created for every edition of the Summer Games, apart from the 1948 London Games due to material challenges brought on by the immediate post-war period.
 For the Winter Games between 1924 and 1956, the teams would still mainly stay in hotels, with the exception of the 1952 Games in Oslo, where three accommodation sites were created.

 Women, on the other hand, stayed in other accommodation sites until 1952.
 This changed with the Melbourne Games of 1956, where women had their own part of the main Olympic Village.
 This area of the Village would not admit male athletes, and it was only from the 1984 Games in Los Angeles onward that athletes were accommodated by team rather than gender.

 The first permanent Olympic Village was established at the 1952 Summer Olympics in Helsinki, Finland.

-After the Munich Massacre at the 1972 Olympics, the Villages has to be secured during the Olympic Games.